 8. Stockton Beach

 Although Stockton Beach is a long beach, this review refers to the section of sand near King Street by the harbour breakwater.
-Although Stockton can be a bit rough as it’s more exposed, the stretch closest to the breakwater is usually more calm and shallow.
+Although Stockton can be a bit rough as it’s more exposed, the stretch closest to the breakwater known as Little Beach is usually more calm and shallow.
 Currently, Stockton Beach has issues with erosion and exposed rocks on the beach so be careful with your family.
+Stockton Beach is patrolled from 18 September 2021 to 25 April 2022 during the times of 9am to 5.30pm.

 9. Redhead Beach